Rhodesian Ridgeback Health Issues

 Rhodesian Ridgebacks are predisposed to several health conditions including hip dysplasia, dermoid sinus, hypothyroidism.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback requires thoughtful care tailored to their specific breed characteristics.
+Expect 70-85 lbs at maturity and 10-12 yrs of life with a Rhodesian Ridgeback; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 What makes the Rhodesian Ridgeback distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 Genetic Screening